Chigg/Chigg.github.io/_posts/2018-06-01-Twitter-SNA.md

 We only append nodes that are following root, because when we generate our final .csv file, each filled row's cell will correspond with a line between the filled cell's ID and the ID value at column 0.
 It sounds confusing now, but it'll be a lot simpler when you see it.

 Finally, num_mutual is the index for which we will understand connectivity.
 Nodes with a higher index of connectivity will have a higher centrality than those with less.
 If a user has no other mutual connections, their centrality value is 0.0.
 Each user has a variable called num_mutual which recieves += 1 whenever they share a mutual connection.
-To establish a unit of centrality, I divided num_mutual by the total possible number of mutual connections, len(ids).
+To establish a unit of centrality, I divided num_mutual by the total possible number of mutual connections, which is len(ids).
 Thereby, the highest possible unit of centrality is 1.

 To end the function, I return both centrality_list (a list of every user's unit of centrality) and downtime.
 Downtime is a value I created to analyize the projects idle time.
 Whenever we call a time.sleep() we also add the number of seconds the project is asleep to the downtime.
 This will allow us to tweak the code in order to reduce downtime, and also analyze how much time we have the server running without it being in use.

 The primary function of check_connectivity() is to write a row of each root and the corresponding mutual connections in each column.
 This is done by `writer.writerow(out_list)` after the `for node in ids:` loop is finished.

-This ends the code tutorial for Twitter SNA.
+This ends the code tutorial for Twitter SNA part 1.
 The finished code can be found at:

 https://github.com/Chigg/tweepy_followers/blob/master/tweepy_followers.py

+Stay tuned for part 2, where we will take this information and apply it through visualizations and data analysis.